 - Iron-deficient individuals

 - Pregnant or menstruating women

-- Runner’s Knee: If pain is felt near your knee, it could be caused by patellofemoral pain syndrome, or runner’s knee.
-This is a more complicated injury that affects the joints, tendons, sockets and bones found in your knees.
-It can be caused by muscle imbalances, poor diet, inadequate stretching and excessive activity, but treatment is much different.
+- Runner’s Knee: If the pain is felt near your knee, it could be caused by patellofemoral pain syndrome or runner’s knee.
+This is a more complicated injury that affects the joints, tendons, sockets, and bones found in your knees.
+It can be caused by muscle imbalances, poor diet, inadequate stretching, and excessive activity, but treatment is much different.
 To differentiate runner’s knee from a strain in your quads or hamstrings, try and locate the direct source of the pain.
 If it is felt in the back of your knee, it’s probably muscle strain, but the front of the knee is usually patellofemoral pain syndrome.

 If you believe you are experiencing this condition, the first course of action is to get a diagnosis from a medical professional.
 This will help you definitively rule out any false positives, and it can help determine the severity of your injury.
 Initial tests involve a basic interview process where the doctor can identify the symptoms you are experiencing, followed by some light touching of the affected area to determine pain levels and swelling.
 If further testing is required, your doctor may recommend X-rays or MRI scans to further analyze the affected area.

 These methods are ordered in the sequence that a doctor will usually practice them in.

 - Physical Examination: Gently touch affected an area, asking the patient about levels of pain

 - X-Rays: Examine affected area with X-ray imaging devices